-- Apply molybdenum disulfide oil solution to the crankshaft main bearing inserts. - Align [A] the timing mark on the balancer gear [B] with the timing mark on the balancer drive gear [C] of the crankshaft.
+- Apply molybdenum disulfide oil solution to the crankshaft main bearing inserts. - Align [A] the timing mark on the balancer gear [B] with the timing mark on the balancer drive gear [C] of the crank-shaft. - Install the crankshaft with the camshaft chain [A] hanging on it.